How Well Do Disinfectants Work?

 - After each application, throw the cotton ball into the trash and dip your forceps into an extra cup filled with full 70% ethanol or isopropyl rubbing alcohol.

 - Repeat steps 7 and 8 until you have applied a different disinfectant to each square of the cutting board.
+Throw away your gloves.
 Allow the board to dry completely.

 - When all of the sections of the cutting board are dry, you are ready to culture bacteria from each disinfectant treatment.
-Prepare your nutrient agar plates by numbering the lids #1-6 to match the sections of your cutting board.
-Arrange the plates on a cookie sheet lined with clean paper towels.
+Prepare three nutrient agar plates for each of the cutting board sections by numbering the bottoms of the plates "1a", "1b", "1c", "2a", "2b", "2c", etc. Arrange the plates on cookie sheets or trays lined with clean paper towels.
 DO NOT open the lids yet or you will contaminate your cultures!
+Put on a new pair of gloves.

-- Using the forceps or tweezers, grab a clean cotton-tipped applicator (or Q-tip) from a NEW, unopened box.
-Holding one end only, swipe the other end across one section of the cutting board using a circular motion.
+- Use the swabs to transfer a sample from the cutting board to the agar plate.
+Holding the wooden end of the swab, swipe the cotton end around one section of the cutting board using a circular motion.
 DO NOT allow the tip of the swab to contact anything else!

 - With your free hand, open the lid of the matching nutrient agar plate and swipe the cotton-tipped applicator gently across the agar surface using a zig-zag motion.
 Immediately replace the lid of the agar plate and secure with a few pieces of clear tape.
 DO NOT set the lid down while you are streaking the agar because this can contaminate the lid and change your results!

-- Repeat steps 11 and 12 until you have swiped each section of the cutting board onto a separate nutrient agar plate.
+- Repeat steps 11 and 12 until you have swiped each section of the cutting board onto 3 separate nutrient agar plates.
+Throw away your gloves.
+Tip: Having 3 samples per cutting board section helps you tell how accurate and repeatable your results are.

-- Leave the nutrient agar plates on the cookie sheet in a warm place for 1-2 days, until bacterial colonies are visible.
+- Leave the nutrient agar plates on the cookie sheets or trays in a warm place for 2-4 days, until bacterial colonies are visible.

 - Draw a picture of each plate, noting the size and color of the colonies.
 If you have a digital camera, you can also take a picture of each plate to put on your Science Fair Project Display Board.